Shasta McNasty

 Shasta McNasty (later retitled Shasta) is an American sitcom that aired on UPN from October 5, 1999, to August 1, 2000.
 The show was created by Jeff Eastin and produced by Eastin and Neal H. Moritz.
 The show starred Carmine Giovinazzo, Jake Busey, Dale Godboldo, and Jolie Jenkins.

-Although Shasta McNasty premiered with less-than-favorable reviews from critics, the program was nominated for a People's Choice Award for best new comedy, and nearly winning it in a live online vote before eventually losing to Stark Raving Mad.
+Although Shasta McNasty premiered with less-than-favorable reviews from critics, the program was nominated for a People's Choice Award for best new comedy (and nearly won it in a live online vote before eventually losing to Stark Raving Mad).
 However, the series was cancelled after one season.

 Plotline

-Shasta McNasty focused on three friends—Scott, Dennis and Randy—who are part of the rap rock band Shasta McNasty.
-After signing to Da Funk Records, the three friends relocate from Chicago to LA where they find out that the label has become defunct.
-Keeping their advance money that they'd been given, they rent an apartment in Venice Beach where they share a kitchen with their next door neighbor Diana.
-The first half of the series focused on the band, their landlord, odd jobbing to make rent and generally getting up to mischief, while the second half of the season focused on them working at the local bar for their friend Vern, hoping to get signed by a label again and the developing relationship between Scott and Diana.
+Scott, Dennis and Randy are part of the rap rock band Shasta McNasty.
+After signing to Da Funk Records, the three friends relocate from Chicago to Los Angeles where they find out that the label has become defunct.
+Keeping their advance money that they received, they rent an apartment in Venice Beach where they share a kitchen with their next-door neighbor Diana.
+The first half of the series focused on the band, their landlord, odd jobbing to earn rent money, and general mischief.

-The series' concluding episode is set ten years later, and is presented as an episode of "Behind the Band 2010" (a parody of Behind the Music).
-It is revealed that Shasta McNasty did become a famous, highly successful band; nevertheless, ego, addiction, in-fighting, and creative differences took their toll.
+The second half of the series focused on the three friends working at a local bar for their friend Vern, while they hoped to sign with another record label again.
+Also Scott and Diana's relationship began to develop.
+The series was retooled mid-season, including a month-long break two months after the debut.
+Renamed Shasta, the series abandoned the hip-hop premise and removed narrative devices like breaking the fourth wall.

-The series was retooled mid-season, including a month-long break two months after the debut and being renamed Shasta: the characters abandon the hip hop premise and remove narrative devices like breaking the fourth wall.
+The series' concluding episode is set ten years later.
+It presents as an episode of Behind the Band 2010 (a parody of Behind the Music).
+It is revealed that Shasta McNasty did become a famous, highly successful band, but ego, addiction, in-fighting, and creative differences took their toll.